 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-In cases involving livestock (which includes horses) and poultry, BOAH does have jurisdiction to enforce the agency's standards of care (345 IAC 14).
-In addition, BOAH may refer a case to local law enforcement if an investigation results in finding potential violations of the state animal cruelty law (IC 35-46-3).
+In cases involving livestock (which included horses) and poultry, BOAH does have jurisdiction to enforce the agency's standards of care (345 IAC 14).
+In addition, BOAH may refer a case to local law enforcement on investigations with violations of the state animal cruelty law (IC 35-46-3).

 Suspected cases/complaints may be submitted to BOAH by phone at (877) 747-3038 or via e-mail at firstname.lastname@example.org.
-Complaints must include contact information for the submitter to allow appropriate follow-up to gather further information, if needed.
+Complaints must include contact information for the submitter to allow appropriate follow-up to gather further information.
 Anonymous complaints are not accepted.

 To report suspected abuse and/or neglect, contact your local animal control agency, if your city/county has one (many do not).
 Often, animal control is a part of the sheriff's department.

 If that is unsuccessful, you should contact your local police/sheriff department.
 This is not always successful, as law enforcement agencies are tasked with many duties and must set priorities.
 You may need to contact a local, elected city/county official for assistance or guidance.

 Currently, pet shops, boarding kennels and similar businesses are not licensed/regulated specifically by the state of Indiana.
 Some local communities/counties may have regulations that apply.
 Your best bet is to contact your local government (city and/or county) clerk's office for guidance.
 Many communities have zoning requirements or sanitation standards through the local health department.

 Indiana State Board of Animal Health--Technical Bulletin LG-2.98